-In October of this year I will be going on an Allagash River trip in Maine with Bull Moose Patrol.
+In October of this year, I plan on paddling the Allagash River Waterway in Maine with Bull Moose Patrol.
 Since I am spending a week with a new group in the wilderness, I thought it would be a good idea to go on a smaller trip to see how I fit in with the outfit.
-I feel most people who share a love for the outdoors are good people, but there are always exceptions.
-I went on a short Flambeau River whitewater adventure in June, and I now even more look forward to the trip in the fall.
+It seemed like a good excuse to partake in a Flambeau River rapids canoe adventure.

 Short weekend trip